 Evaluation of Research Articles (20%): Further instructions for evaluation of research article will be given in week 1.
-From week 2 onwards, all students are expected to submit a summary and critique of ne research article using the template provided by Dr Nash, which will also available on the course page.
-Students will generate their critiques in groups of 4 -5 that will be assigned at the beginning of class.
-Critiques should be a no minimum of 2 pages and a maximum of 5 pages, times new roman, double spaced, size 12 font.
+From week 3 onwards, all students are expected to submit a summary and critique of ne research article using the template provided by Dr Nash, which will also available on the course page.
+Students will generate their critiques in groups assigned by J.Nash and TA.
+Critiques should be a minimum of 2 pages and a maximum of 5 pages, times new roman, double spaced, size 12 font.
 Dr Nash will provide the research articles to be critiqued.
 Summaries and critiques must be submitted before the lecture every Tuesday.
 Critiques will be submitted electronically using Turnitin.com in Blackboard.

-Seminar (10%): On week 2, Dr Nash will present a research article in seminar format.
+Seminar (10%): On week 1, Dr Nash will present a research article in seminar format.
 This will act as a guide for subsequent student seminar presentations, although creativity and individuality of your presentations is strongly encouraged!

-From week 3 onwards, groups of two to four students (depending on class size) will present a 50 minute seminar on 2 research articles.
+From week 3 onwards, groups of students (depending on class size) will present a 50 minute seminar on a research article.
 These research articles have been chosen already by Dr Nash, and will be uploaded onto the course page under 'Readings'.
 For each research article presentation, only 5 minutes should be spent on the introduction.
 Marks will be deduced for lengthy introductions.
 Ten to 20 minutes will be given for question time after the seminar presentation.
 Those students that are not presenting seminars are expected to ask questions, as class participation counts (8%) towards your final mark.
 Information presented in student seminars will be included in the final exam.
-More information on the format of seminar presentations will be given on weeks 1 and 2.
+More information on the format of seminar presentations will be given on week 1.